 This beebalm has a unique flowering structure–stacked brown spotted yellow flowers surrounded by long pinkish bracts.
 The bracts will remain attractive long after the flowers have faded.
 This monarda is a particular favorite of wasps, making it a great wildflower to add if you would like to attract more beneficial, predatory wasps to your garden.
 Naturally found in sandy and/or rocky soils, this wildflower can grow in poor, shallow soils.
-This is not considered to be an aggressive spreader like other members of the mint family..
+This is not considered to be an aggressive spreader like other members of the mint family.
+Can be short lived.

 Blooms: Pink, yellow, green, 4-6 weeks, July-Sep